 Highlights: Affectionate, Playful, Obedient.

 The Japanese Spitz is a small dog breed originating from the spitz family of dogs.
-They are generally bred as companion dogs and are closely related to the Pomeranian, Samoyed and the American Eskimo dog.
+Bred as companion dogs, they’re closely related to the Pomeranian, Samoyed and the American Eskimo dog (among others).

 Japanese Spitz dogs were born out of Japan in the 1920s, when breeders began breeding various types of spitz dog breeds.
 According to the AKC, they are direct descendants of the white German Spitz, which were brought into Japan through Siberia and China.

-Since then, they have grown in popularity due to their favorable temperament and easiness to take care of.
-Despite having long fluffy hair, debris and other junk tend not to stick to their coat.
+Since then, the spitzes have grown in popularity due to their favorable temperaments and the easiness to care for.
+What’s interesting is that despite having long fluffy fur, debris and other junk tend not to stick to their coat.

 - This breed was believed to have come from cross-breeding the German Spitz in 1921.